 Demographic information allows you to better understand certain background characteristics of an audience, whether it’s their age, race, ethnicity, income, work situation, marital status, etc. By asking demographic questions in surveys, you can gather demographic information about current and potential customers at scale, and in turn, help you design a market segmentation strategy to reach the right clients.

 What’s the definition of demographic survey questions?
 And more importantly, how should you use them in your surveys?
 Get answers to these questions and more in this article, with detailed tips for implementing them, and tools to analyze demographic information.
 You’ll also find specific sample survey questions and demographic examples that you can apply in your own questionnaire.

-The more marketers know about their target population, the higher the chances are that their messaging will resonate with their desired audience.
+The more they know about their target population, the higher the chances their messaging will resonate with their desired audience.

 Think of how different your marketing efforts would be if you knew that most of your target population is composed of married men in a high-income bracket rather than single female college students.
 Or what if you were aiming for male retirees in California instead of female executives in the Midwest?
 Knowing a little about your target audience can make a big difference.

 This kind of information is useful in many scenarios: You can benefit from it when developing products, measuring ad effectiveness, providing health services, understanding public opinion—even selling cars.

 Anyone—regardless of their sector or industry—can benefit from finding relevant information about their audiences with SurveyMonkey demographic surveys.

 The questions from SurveyMonkey’s demographic survey templates allow you to segment audiences on the basis of income, gender, location, and other factors.